Convergence guarantees for discrete mode approximations to non-Markovian quantum baths

-\end{widetext} where $V(\omega_c, t)$ is a function that vanishes as $\omega_c \to \infty \ \forall t \geq 0$. \end{assumption} From a physical standpoint, this assumption ensures that the dynamics of the model described by Eq.~\ref{eq:hamiltonian} do not suffer from an ultraviolet divergence arising due to the environment being able to support arbitrarily high frequencies.
-We point out that it is unclear if this assumption, by itself, is a necessary or sufficient condition to ensure that the dynamics generated by the Hamiltonian in Eq.~\ref{eq:hamiltonian} are well defined, and we leave this investigation for future work.
-However, a number of models commonly considered in practice do satisfy this condition: \begin{enumerate} \item \emph{Environments with square-integrable coupling functions:} environments for which the coupling function $v$, in addition to being smooth and bounded, is square integrable i.e.~$v\in \textrm{C}_b^\infty(\mathbb{R}) \cap \textrm{L}^2(\mathbb{R})$ satisfy assumption 1 (proposition \ref{prop:sq_int_assump_1} in appendix \ref{app:assump_1}).
-Physically important examples of such environments include environments with a Lorentzian coupling function which is typically used to model an atomic system interacting with an optical cavity \cite{garraway1997nonperturbative}. \item \emph{Markovian environments:} Environments described by frequency-independent coupling functions, i.e.~$v(\omega) = v_0$, which are known to effectively generate Markovian dynamics in the local system \cite{fan2010input}, also satisfy assumption 1 (proposition \ref{prop:point_coupling_ass1} in appendix \ref{app:assump_1}). \item \emph{Environments modelling retardation effects:} environments described by frequency-dependent coupling constants of the form $v(\omega) = \sum_{i=1}^M v_i e^{i\omega \tau_i}$ are commonly used to model retardation effects \cite{cilluffo2020collisional}.
-These environments also satisfy the conditions of assumption 1 (proposition \ref{prop:point_coupling_ass1} in appendix \ref{app:assump_1}). \end{enumerate}
+where $v_{\omega_c}(\omega) = v(\omega)$ if $|\omega| \leq \omega_c$ and otherwise 0. \end{assumption} By ensuring that the kernel is distributionally approximable within a finite frequency window, assumption 1 ensures that the model described by Eq.~\ref{eq:hamiltonian} does not suffer from an ultraviolet divergence arising due to the environment being able to support arbitrarily high frequencies \cite{barut1983nonperturbative}.
+A number of models commonly considered in practice do satisfy this assumption \begin{enumerate} \item \emph{Environments with square-integrable coupling functions,} i.e.~$v\in \textrm{C}_b^\infty(\mathbb{R}) \cap \textrm{L}^2(\mathbb{R})$ satisfy assumption 1 (proposition 1 in the supplement \cite{supp}).
+Physically important examples of such environments include environments with a Lorentzian coupling function which is typically used to model an atomic system interacting with an optical cavity \cite{garraway1997nonperturbative}. \item \emph{Markovian environments}, which correspond to a frequency independent coupling function $v(\omega) = v_0$ \cite{fan2010input}, also satisfy assumption 1 (proposition 2 in the supplement \cite{supp}). \item \emph{Environments modelling retardation effects,} described by coupling functions of the form $v(\omega) = \sum_{i=1}^M v_i e^{i\omega \tau_i}$ are commonly used to model retardation effects \cite{cilluffo2020collisional}.
+These environments also satisfy the conditions of assumption 1 (proposition 2 in the supplement \cite{supp}). \end{enumerate}

-The second assumption that we introduce is related to the joint dynamics of the local system and the environment.
-To state this assumption mathematically, we introduce the $N-$point Green's function of the localized system evaluated at $s \in [0, t]^N$, $G_N(s; t) \in \mathfrak{L}(\mathcal{H}_S)$ via
+We point out that while the kernel might be approximable within a finite frequency window, due to the infinite-dimensional nature of the environment's Hilbert space, it does not immediately follow that the reduced state of the local system is also similarly approximable.
+To proceed further, we introduce a second assumption that ensures physically meaningful joint system-environment dynamics.
+To state this assumption mathematically, we introduce the $N-$point Green's function of the localized system.